-“Making” the right decision: How to choose the best air plasma system for your makerspace, or for yourself
+“Making" the right decision: How to choose the best air plasma cutter for your makerspace, or for yourself

 Once you know what type of plasma cutting you are going to do, then you should consider the thickness of the material you plan to cut.
 The general rule is to choose a system with a recommended cut capacity that matches the material thickness you plan to cut most of the time.
 For example, if you mainly plan to cut ½-inch thick metal 80-percent of the time, and only occasionally cut metal that’s a little thicker (say 3/4 of an inch), then you can choose a ½-inch system.

 Josh Bushueff, Director of the Claremont MakerSpace in Claremont, New Hampshire wanted a plasma cutter with a lot of power so members would have the option to cut a wider range of metal thicknesses.
 He explained, “We wanted a bigger tool that offered plenty of flexibility.
 We wanted something beyond what would be found in most hobby shops or residential garages.
 We wanted folks to have a place to work on projects that were previously out of their range.”